 Growing brussels sprouts isn’t difficult but there are certain issues you should keep an eye out for.
 Here are five common pests and diseases of brussels sprouts:

 - Imported cabbage worms – This is a common pest of cabbage family vegetables like cabbage, broccoli, kale, and brussels sprouts.
-The adult female butterflies are white with two black dots on each wing.
+The adults are white butterflies with two black dots on each wing.
 They lay eggs on the leaves and once the green caterpillars hatch, they quickly go to work devouring the foliage.
 I float insect barrier fabrics or row covers over the plants when I transplant.
 This prevents the butterflies from laying eggs.
 You can also handpick eggs or caterpillars throughout the growing season.
 Find out more about cabbage worms in this detailed article by Jessica.
+Also watch for cabbage loopers, a similar looking pest of cabbage family vegetables.

 - Aphids – Aphids are small, soft-bodied insects that suck the sap from plants.
 They’re easily knocked off with a hard jet of water from a hose or you can spray with soapy water.